THajiyev/Zebra-Beautify/README.md

 # Zebra-Beautify

 The Blue Alliance API is one of the most helpful APIs for scouting.
 However, its Zebra MotionWorks data is pretty hard to use.
-Apart from being in a format that doesn't meet the needs of most software for scouting, the lists also contain null values that can cause errors in the code.
+Apart from being in a format that doesn't meet the needs of most applications for scouting, the lists also contain null values that can cause errors in the code.
 So to use Zebra MotionWorks data in my code, I created a class that solved these two issues.
 Using it to retrieve data from TBA will make scouting a little easier and save a lot of time.

 ## Setup

-First, install Requests by typing in the following command in your command prompts.
+First, install Requests by typing the following command in your command prompt.

 ```
 pip install requests